5 Strategy Tips to Win Your Golf One And Done Pool

 A Golf One and Done pool operates much like an NFL survivor pool but with a distinctive twist.
 Participants select one PGA golfer for each tournament, with the catch that each golfer can only be used once per season.
 This constraint requires careful planning to determine when to “burn” top players while leaving room for later opportunities.

-Unlike survivor pools, where a single misstep can lead to elimination, Golf One and Done pools are more forgiving.
+Golf One and Done pools are more forgiving than survivor pools, where a single misstep can lead to elimination.
 Even if some picks underperform, a few big wins can propel you to victory.
-The challenge lies in navigating golf’s inherent unpredictability, where even the strongest players often have modest chances of winning any given tournament.
+The challenge lies in navigating golf’s inherent unpredictability, where even the strongest players often have modest chances of winning any tournament.

 Success in this format depends on blending strategic decisions with the patience to endure setbacks and the foresight to capitalize on key opportunities.
 While luck will always play a role, a sound strategy can significantly increase your chances of coming out on top at the end of a long PGA season.